Can a foreigner get a driving license in Belgium?

 Obtaining a Belgian driving license offers other benefits besides allowing you to drive legally in Belgium.
 Here are some:

-• The Belgian driving license is recognised in many countries in and outside Europe, such as Japan, South Africa, Switzerland, and the United Kingdom.
+The Belgian driving licence is recognised in many countries, both in and outside Europe, such as Japan, South Africa, Switzerland, and the United Kingdom.
 This means you can travel hassle-free and drive locally.